Are you solving a similar problem?

 Error number 8: Insufficient information about GDPR in the GTC

-In any case,be sure to inform your customers about how you process their personal data.
+In any case, be sure to inform your customers about how you process their personal data.
 However, after the introduction of the so-called GDPR regulation, it is better to deal with this part outside the terms and conditions, i.e. to dedicate a separate place on the e-shop or website.
 We have discussed the most important requirements of the regulation on the protection of personal data of natural persons in a separate article.

 If you are going to change the general terms and conditions, we recommend that you inform your customers at least a few weeks in advance.
-The way you do this should be stated directly in the terms and conditions (for example, by putting it in the news section of the website).
-Be sure to put the date from which they apply at the end of the terms and conditions to avoid any unpleasant situations with customers or the Czech Trade Inspection Authority.
+Information about how customers will be notified of the changes should be explicitly stated in the terms and conditions – for example, by posting it in the “News” section of the website or by sending an email to registered customers.

 Summary at the end – learn from the mistakes in the terms and conditions